vidjil/vidjil/doc/user.md

 ## How can there be discrepancies in annotations of a same clone in different samples?

-Sometimes, the "same" clone show different properties between different samples -- as for exemple different V(D)J designations or productivity prediction.
+Sometimes, the "same" clone shows different properties between different samples -- as for exemple different V(D)J designations or productivity prediction.
 Warnings [W81 and W82](http://gitlab.vidjil.org/blob/dev/doc/warnings.md) are now raised for such situations.

 Such differences may come from [the way sequences are clustered](/vidjil-format/#what-is-a-clone).
-When different sequences are clustered in a "same" clone, some of them may having shorter or longer consensus sequences, or a mutation, or a stretch.
+When different sequences are clustered in a "same" clone, some of them may actually have different mutations or lengths even if they share the same window.
 This can also be due to clustering results of different analysis programs, for example with different releases of vidjil-algo.